Getting to Turks and Caicos

 The travel day to Turks and Caicos was one to forget, but the island is one to remember.
 Well, I guess the travel wasn’t that bad…only significantly long.
 We left the house at 2:45am, took our first flight at 5am after waiting in the long, non-TSA precheck line because it didn’t open until 4am.
 At 4am, we got in the TSA precheck line only to follow a bunch of people who didn’t want to wait in the other line and got turned away.
 Then three people pretended not to speak English and cut in front of us as we were waiting to put our bags through X-ray.
 Next the train on either side decided it didn’t want to accept passengers.
 But, the flight was on time!
 As was the next one out of Dallas…so that was a plus!!

 None of that was too bad, as it was only a 20 minute flight to Grand Turk.
 But I have to say after waiting in the hot airport for my dive bag and not getting it after 12 hours of travel, I was getting a little cranky.
-They wrote my name along with two other passengers on a piece of paper and said they’d come tomorrow.
-They just run out of room on the plane and send them another time.
+They wrote down my name along with two other passengers on a piece of paper and said they’d come tomorrow.
+They run out of room on the plane and just send them another time.

 Fortunately I had a change of clothes, toothbrush, and flip flops in my carry-on.
 It was not by first rodeo with island time.
 The resort sent a shuttle for us.
 The taxi driver picked up a friend from the airport too.
 We were going about ten miles per hour, and I thought to myself, why are we going so slow, I just want to enjoy the evening at the resort.
 I looked out the window to see a car with a GIANT red L in the back window.
 Really, we got behind a learner driver in Grand Turk!
 Eventually, he passed the driver only to take a detour through town and to stop and say hi to someone else on the island.
 Any day now!